Americans head to the polls in first major test for Trump

 Mr Trump is not on the ballot.
-But 35 Senate seats, all 435 House seats, 36 gubernatorial positions, and hundreds of other state- and local-level positions are up for grabs in what is seen as a particularly consequential election, already drawing a record turnout in early voting.
+But 35 Senate seats, all 435 House seats, 36 gubernatorial positions, and hundreds of other state-and local-level positions are up for grabs in what is seen as particularly consequential elections, already drawing a record turnout in early voting.

 The Republican Party is expected to retain its majority in the Senate.
 But several critical state governor positions may go to the Democrats.